Staygold93/E-commerce-Back-end/README.md

 # E-commerce-Back-end

+## User Story
+* AS A manager at an internet retail company
+I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies
 ## Description

  Back-end build for an E-commerce website using api routes, a database with mysql and express as our server.